fac27/rent-shield/README.md

 ### MVP

 The development of Rent Shield is currently in early stages and is guided towards fullfiling the following user stories:
+1. As a user I want to search properties by location, budget, number of bedrooms, and property type
+2. As a renter I want to login so that I can save/favourite properties
+3. As a landlord I want to be able to login and upload my property so that renters can see it

 <img width="1057" alt="Screenshot 2023-07-26 at 16 46 40" src="https://github.com/fac27/rent-shield/assets/114600712/c6488095-75bd-49c0-baab-f8deca27acca">